 Three additional sets of tests indicate that partisan beliefs about long-run SLR risks drive the observed sorting into SLR exposed properties.
-First, we show that this partisan sorting is not driven by sorting on voter age, race, income, or education.
-Second, we provide evidence that partisan sorting does not simply reflect current flood risk as political affiliation is not correlated with current exposure to storm surges, a primary cause of short-term flood risks.
+First, partisan sorting is not driven by sorting on voter age, race, income, or education.
+Second, partisan sorting does not appear to reflect current flood risk as political affiliation is not correlated with current exposure to storm surges, a primary cause of short-term flood risks.
 Finally, partisan residential sorting exists among owners, whether they occupy the property or not, but not among renters.
 This result limits the plausibility that SLR exposed properties have attributes that systematically attract Republicans instead of Democrats but is consistent with Democrats acting on concerns about long-run SLR risks with their housing ownership decisions.

 In our final set of tests, we examine the extent to which partisan-based sorting on SLR exposure has changed over time, as future SLR projections have become increasingly dire.
-We find that between 2012 and 2018, the partisan gap of voters residing in an SLR exposed property has more than doubled.
+We find that between 2012 and 2018, the partisan gap of voters residing in an SLR exposed property has more than doubled, with this increase concentrated between 2016 and 2018 and among those counties where concern about climate change rose the most between 2014 and 2016.
 To the extent that this trend continues, voting blocks of residents whose party is currently least concerned with climate change risks will emerge and strengthen in coastal communities, potentially affecting local responses to climate change.

 These findings contribute to the growing literature on the economic effects of climate change and most directly relate to the set of studies examining how climate change affects coastal communities.
-This literature includes studies examining the response of housing transaction prices or volumes, mortgage lending, municipal bonds, and insurance premia to current flood risk (Bosker 2019; Atreya and Czajkowski 2019), hurricanes (Bin & Landry 2013; Ortega & Taspinar 2018; Ouzazd & Kahn 2020), and SLR (Bernstein et al. 2019; Baldauf et al. 2020; Murfin and Spiegel 2020; Keys and Mulder 2020; Painter 2020; Goldsmith-Pinkham et al. 2020).
+This literature includes studies examining the response of housing transaction prices or volumes, mortgage lending, municipal bonds, and insurance premia to current flood risk (Bosker 2019; Atreya and Czajkowski 2019), hurricanes (Bin & Landry 2013; Ortega & Taspınar 2018; Ouzazd & Kahn 2020), and SLR (Bernstein et al. 2019; Baldauf et al. 2020; Murfin and Spiegel 2020; Keys and Mulder 2020; Painter 2020; Goldsmith-Pinkham et al. 2020).

 Although existing evidence that SLR exposure impacts house price supports SLR exposure as an important driver of the future trajectory of coastal economies, such price effects are neither necessary nor sufficient to predict the type of "quantity" response we document.
 Indeed, Forsythe et al. (1992) shows that market prices, which are set by the marginal investor, say little about the biases of the average asset owner.
 For example, in contrast to real estate for investment purposes, prior work has not consistently found house price effects of SLR exposure for primary residences in many coastal communities (Bernstein et al. 2019; Baldauf et al. 2020; Murfin and Spiegel 2020).
-Our findings show that climate change impacts housing markets along quantity dimensions, as is modeled theoretically by Bakkensen & Barrage (2017) and Baldauf et al. (2020).6
+Our findings show that climate change impacts housing markets along quantity dimensions, as is modeled theoretically by Bakkensen & Barrage (2021) and Baldauf et al. (2020).4